ramses-tech/ramses/docs/source/crud_events.rst

     }

 We will use the following subscriber to demonstrate how to connect subscribers to events.
-This subscriber logs request.body.
+This subscriber logs ``request``.

 .. code-block:: python